tylerheadley/twitter-clone/README.md

 You may include the -v flag at the end of this command to delete the postgres volume.

 For production, use the docker-compose.prod.yml file instead.
+The production environment includes a few differences from the development build.
+The most substantial difference is the use of Nginx and Gunicorn as a WSGI server.
 Note that you will need to add your own `.env.prod.db` text file containing database credentials.
 My file has 3 environment variables, `POSTGRES_USER`,`POSTGRES_PASSWORD`, and `PGUSER`.

 Build and run the production containers, and initialize the PostgreSQL database: